 - 1 teaspoon vanilla extract

 - 2 eggs

-- In a medium bowl, whisk together the wet ingredients: oil, sugar, and vanilla; then beat in the eggs.
+- In a medium bowl, whisk together the oil, sugar, and vanilla; then beat in the eggs.

-- In another medium bowl, mix together the dry ingredients: flour, cocoa, baking powder and salt.
+- In another medium bowl, whisk together the dry ingredients: flour, cocoa, baking powder and salt.
 Transfer the dry ingredients on top of the wet ingredients.
 Stir with a wooden spoon or spatula until well blended.
 Fold in the chocolate chips.

 - Transfer the batter to the prepared pan and spread evenly.
 Bake in the preheated oven for 20 to 25 minutes, being careful not to overcook them.

 - Allow to cool completely.
 Then cut into 8 equal triangles.
 Melt the chocolate chips and use a toothpick to apply it to the back of the pretzels, candy googly eyes and M&M’s and place on the brownies to mimic a reindeer.
 Allow the chocolate to harden and enjoy.